-Want to know what is inside your PC, or how the performance compares to your friendīs?
+Want to know what is inside your PC, or how the performance compares to your friend's?

-You can in fact get some info from a built-in stupid XP utility, called DXDIAG.
-That can be ran from "Start/Run/[type DXDIAG].
+You can in fact get hardware info via some built-in stupid Windows utility, that can be ran from start>run.

-You can see what CPU, RAM and Graphics Card you have.
+You can see what CPU, RAM, Graphics Card and sometimes also what audio card you have, but not very detailed.

 In order to remove the program, just delete the files, and that's it.
 The program does not copy any file in any Windows directory, neither writes in the registry.